 The UW Medicine Accountable Care Network provides eligible Washington state employees with access to high-quality, excellent service and affordable healthcare.
-The following Q&A will help you understand the details and benefits of your new healthcare option for coverage starting January 1, 2020.
+The following Q&A will help you understand the details and benefits of this coverage option starting January 1, 2021.

 An accountable care network is a group of healthcare organizations and providers that join together to offer affordable, high-quality healthcare and a coordinated care team.
 Our primary care providers focus on wellness and disease prevention, and if you need specialty care, your providers closely communicate and coordinate your care to achieve the best possible outcomes.
 The Public Employee Benefits Board (PEBB) offers UMP Plus, a plan that contains two accountable care networks.
 The UW Medicine Accountable Care Network (ACN) is one of the UMP Plus networks.

 UMP Plus focuses on making healthcare more affordable and on keeping members healthy with preventive medicine and better coordinated care so they don’t develop more serious or chronic conditions.
 The state’s choice to offer these options aligns with the PEBB program’s commitment to providing high-quality medical benefits for PEBB members.

 The UMP Plus – UW Medicine ACN is currently available to PEBB benefits-eligible members who live in King, Kitsap, Pierce, Skagit, Snohomish, Thurston, or Spokane counties, including: